ali1k/mcp-query-assistant/example-usage.md

-# Example Usage of Cypher Query Assistant
+# Example Usage of Query Assistant

-This document shows practical examples of how to use the Cypher Query Assistant MCP server.
+This document shows practical examples of how to use the Query Assistant MCP server.

 ## Prerequisites